The Rake | Horror Story

 “Probably a damn raccoon,” Tom said, but his voice was strained, his grip on the bat white-knuckled.

-Rusty’s barks turned to growls, deep and guttural, the kind he saved for real threats—coyotes, strangers, things that didn’t belong.
-Tom swung his legs out of bed, pulling on his boots, his flannel shirt hanging open over his undershirt.
+Rusty’s barking turned into deep, guttural growls, the kind he used for real threats like coyotes or strangers.
+Tom got out of bed, pulled on his boots, and threw on his flannel shirt over his undershirt.

 “Stay here, Ellie.
 I’ll check.”